 This July has been full of notable events in the Midwest, but I have struck out on the vast majority of them.
-Losing streaks like these are painful, but they're part of storm observing.
+Losing streaks like these are painful, but they're part of storm photography.
 Here is a roundup of the events:

 4K VIDEO: Shelf cloud and close lightning, July 14

 I knew storms would be potent lightning producers this day, but they first fired much earlier than expected - and right over downtown St. Louis.
 I could not make it there in time, and missed a strike to the Gateway Arch again.
 The last 4 strikes to the Arch over the last 4 years have been during bizarre-behaving or sudden storms that were impossible to predict, ones I'd have caught only if I lived right downtown or if I set up there from morning-onward every day storms were forecast.
 I can't afford to do that, nor would I be able to keep an income coming in if I did.
 I just need an Arch strike to happen during a storm with *some* advance notice, but those have been exceptionally rare since I moved here.
 This day's strike was captured by several people at the rain-delayed Cardinals game at Busch Stadium.
 It started going viral the day it happened, but quickly became overshadowed on social media by news of the firing of Cardinals manager Mike Matheny.

 After the St. Louis storm faded, new storms went up over the Metro East.
 These I was able to jump on, beginning at home as the shelf cloud raced east (a timelapse of this is in the video).
 Adding to the theme of July 2018 fails, I discovered here that my DSLR's battery was missing.
 So, I shot these panoramas with my phone:

 Noting that lightning activity was really picking up on the south flank of this complex, I headed down to Marissa to get into the middle of it.
 Here, I was treated to a lightning barrage of great quality.
 I set up for a strike to the Prairie State power plant smokestack - and I think I got one: